web-at-berkeley/tp-fa23-backend/README.md

 This section will be updated with clarifications as they come up!

+1. The section for `GET /husbandCall` was updated to `GET /husbandCall/<contestantName>`.
+2. You can assume all names are UNIQUE and CASE INSENSITIVE, only including letters a-z.

 ## Submission Instructions

 Welcome to WDB's backend project for development branch applicants — Fall 2023 👋